-The upside to going with the Blue is its price.
-After all, the drive is dirt cheap for 1TB of storage.
+The upside to going with the Blue is price, the drive is dirt cheap for 1TB of storage.
 Though it won’t serve up files as lightning fast as an SSD might, it will do the job without hurting your wallet.

 As an alternative, consider jumping up to a larger budget SSD like the Silicon Power S55 480GB and skip conventional storage altogether.
 We've tested the S55, and while it's not the fastest SSD, the value proposition is strong.